ibtesam5d/nextcloud/README.md

-# Deploying Web Server in Screened Subnet with Azure
+# Secure Deployment of Nextcloud Web Server in Azure Cloud Environment

 ## SUMMARY
-In this project a Nextcloud web server is deployed in a screened subnet using Azure cloud.
-Project started by creating a virtual network followed by a subnet.
-Subnet is protected by inbound and outbound rules by using Network Security Groups.
-An ubuntu server is deployed in a VM within the subnet.
-For remote administration of the server, Bastion service is used.
-Bastion allows connection to the VM using SSH without exposing an external port to the internet.
-Lastly, created a public IP and a DNS Label to access the web server through the public internet.
-This report also lists top five risks present in the network and remediations for each risk.
+Deployed a Nextcloud web server within an Azure cloud environment, hosted in a screened subnet for enhanced security.
+The project commenced with the creation of a virtual network and a subnet, both protected by inbound and outbound rules using Network Security Groups.
+An Ubuntu server was then deployed within the subnet, with remote administration facilitated through the implementation of a Bastion service.
+Utilizing Bastion allowed secure SSH connections to the VM without exposing external ports to the internet.
+Furthermore, a public IP and DNS label were configured to enable access to the web server from the public internet.
+Additionally, the project included a risk assessment, identifying the top five risks in the network along with corresponding remediation strategies.
 ### The list of steps taken are given below:
  - Created a Resource Group
  - Created a Virtual Network and a subnet